Ashutosh Tewari

-Ashutosh K. Tewari (born in Kanpur, India) is the surgeon in chief at the Tisch Cancer Hospital.
-He is the chairman of urology at the Icahn School of Medicine at Mount Sinai Hospital in New York City.
-He is a board certified American urologist, oncologist, and principal investigator.
-Before moving to the Icahn School of Medicine in 2013, he was the founding director of both the Center for Prostate Cancer at Weill Cornell Medical College and the LeFrak Center for Robotic Surgery at NewYork–Presbyterian Hospital.
-Tewari was the Ronald P. Lynch endowed Chair of Urologic Oncology and the hospital's director of robotic prostatectomy, treating patients with prostate, urinary bladder and other urological cancers.
-He is the current president of the Society for Urologic Robotic Surgeons (SURS) and the Committee Chair of the Prostate Program.
-Tewari is a world-leading urological surgeon, and has performed over 10,000 robotically assisted procedures using the da Vinci Surgical System.
-Academically, he is recognized as a world-renowned expert on urologic oncology with over 250 peer reviewed published papers to his credit; he is on such lists as America's Top Doctors, New York Magazine's Best Doctors, and Who's Who in the World.
-In 2012, he was given the American Urological Association Gold Cystoscope Award for "outstanding contributions to the field of urologic oncology, most notably the treatment of prostate cancer and the development of novel techniques to improve the outcomes of robotic prostatectomy."
+Ashutosh Kumar Tewari is an Indian-American urologist and scientist specializing in prostate cancer.
+He is the surgeon-in-chief at the Tisch Cancer Hospital and chairman of urology at the Icahn School of Medicine at Mount Sinai Hospital in New York City.

 Robotic prostatectomy

 With the introduction of the da Vinci Surgical System, the advent of robotic surgery using a laparoscopic approach has significantly changed the way prostate cancer surgery and prostatectomy procedures in general are performed as compared to the traditional 'open' methodology.
 Much of Tewari's research projects serve to promote robotic surgery as opposed to open procedures.
 For example, Tewari has shown that the operating field has become more visible to the surgeon, unobscured by the copious amounts of blood encountered in traditional surgery and is thus able to view the urological structures under three-dimensional, enlarged magnification.
 Patients reap even greater benefits.
 Due to the minimally invasive nature of the procedure, they experience minimized pain, minimized blood loss, less scarring and fewer complications.
 Post-surgery recovery is accelerated and patients experience quicker return to urinary continence and sexual function.
-Some of Tewari's current research is focused on comparing the benefits of robot-assisted surgery with traditional open prostatic surgery.